-Mission: Provide secure and competitive retirement benefits through a professionally managed organization.
-Deliver quality service and communication to employers, members, retirees, beneficiaries and the public.
+The Retirement Plan provides secure and competitive retirement benefits through a professionally managed organization and delivers quality service and communication to employers, members, retirees, beneficiaries and the public.

 When can I retire?

-Special Early Retirement provides full benefits prior to age 62 when you meet the Rule of 75.
-The Rule of 75 is met when your age plus the number of years of creditable service total 75.
-If hired after December 31, 2015, you must be at least age 50 to qualify for this retirement option.
+Special Early Retirement provides full benefits prior to age 62 when you meet the Rule of 75 or 80, depending on a member’s hire date.
+The Rule of 75 or 80 is met when the member’s age plus the number of years of creditable service total 75 or 80.
+If hired after December 31, 2015, a member must be at least age 50 to qualify for this retirement option.
+If a member is hired before January 1, 2022 or is a sworn officer, the member is under the Rule of 75.
+If a member is hired on or after January 1, 2022 and is not a sworn officer, the member is under the Rule of 80.

 Regular Early Retirement – A reduced benefit is available at age 55 if you have at least 5 years of creditable service, if hired before January 1, 2013, or 8 years if hired after December 31, 2012.
 If you elect to start receiving a monthly benefit, the benefit is reduced 3% for each year you are under age 62.